rvelaz/mythril-junit-report/README.md

 # mythril-junit-report

-It parses the output of mythril analysis on solidity files and creates an ouput compatible with JUnit
+It parses the output of mythril analysis on solidity files and creates an ouput compatible with JUnit.
+A sample of the expected data by the tool can be found in the tests directory, as well as the produced output.

 ## Installation